DeFlockEverett

 Sign the Petition →

-Share the petition with friends, family, and neighbors in Everett.
+Share the petition with friends, family, and neighbors — including outside Everett.
 Word of mouth builds the movement.

 Speak at City Council — In Person